 The Division of Workforce Development provides services for low-income families, custodial and non-custodial parents and the general public at the Kenosha County Job Center/Human Services Building, the Kenosha County Center, and various other community based outstation sites.
 The Division of Workforce Development is divided into two key departments, the Economic Support Agency and the Child Support Agency.

-The Economic Support Agency administers local, state and federal Income Maintenance programs including Child Care Assistance, Medicaid/Badger Care Plus, Food Share and the Low Income Heating and Energy Assistance Program (LIHEAP) https://www.kenoshacounty.org/1653/Utility-Energy-Assistance.
+The Economic Support Program administers local, state and federal Income Maintenance programs including Child Care Assistance, Medicaid/Badger Care Plus, Food Share and the Low-Income Heating and Energy Assistance Program (LIHEAP) https://www.kenoshacounty.org/1653/Utility-Energy-Assistance.
 The program works in partnership with Food Share Employment and Training and Wisconsin Works (W-2).
-Through the Kenosha County CARES and SHARES Programs, the division provides medical services, emergency shelter and food for indigent and homeless persons.
-To obtain Public Assistance Information online, visit Access Wisconsin or visit MyACCESS Mobile App at https://www.dhs.wisconsin.gov/forwardhealth/myaccess.htm.
+Through the Kenosha County SHARES Program, the division provides emergency shelter and food for food insecure and homeless persons.
+To obtain information online visit Access Wisconsin or visit MyACCESS Mobile App at https://www.dhs.wisconsin.gov/forwardhealth/myaccess.htm.

-The Kenosha County Job Center (KCJC) assists employers and job seekers in making the connection that leads to a job seeker finding employment.
+The Kenosha County Job Center (KCJC) assists employers and job seekers in making the connection that leads to employment.
 Job seekers utilize KCJC services to find a job or a better job.
 Employers utilize Business Services to help meet their human resource and workforce development needs.

 Business Services of Kenosha County provides employers one stop access to a quality workforce, both by direct services and linkages to a coordinated network of referral sources.
 Located at the Kenosha County Job Center, the Business Services team provides a single point of contact to assist employers in the recruitment, training, and retention of workers.

 For More information please visit https://www.sewrks.com/